 “I had to hear you say it,” she said and tossed the bundle towards him.

-He removed the wrappings from the ancient book and gently began to leaf through the pages, all the time muttering under his breath: “My god, this scroll is unbelievably ancient.
-And without emendations.
+He removed the wrappings from the ancient book and immediately took to gently leafing through it, all the time muttering under his breath: “My god, this is an incredibly ancient scroll.
+And in one piece.
 It’s a complete document!”

 “Are you going to be at this for a while?”
 Amma asked, her voice tense.

 “Forgive me.”
 He got up, wrapped the book and put it back in the bag.
-“It has no magic, to be sure.
-It’s just words.
-But what words!”
+“It has no powers, to be sure.
+Just a manuscript.
+But what a manuscript!”

 “Do you still think you heard the voice of a local god seven hundred years ago?”
 She looked at Hopper searchingly.

 He met her gaze.
 “I don’t know what you mean by a local god,” Hopper said.
-“But I’m convinced that—”
+“But I’m convinced—”

 “Convinced?”
 She shook her head.
 “For as long as I’ve known you, you’ve always been carrying some or other conviction.
 Very well.
 Is that all?”

-“All?” he asked in confusion.
+“All?”
+He asked in confusion.
 He cupped his wound with his hand and glanced around.
 “You’re quite something, you know?
-Just look at the way you organized everything here… I can hear a stream, so you must have cleaned the well too.
+I mean, look at the way you arranged everything here… I can hear a stream, so you must have cleaned the well too.
 And you took position high up so you could see everybody without being seen yourself.
 You don’t even have to fear for your life every time you stoke the oven.
 But it must be rather boring all on your own…”